 The APR on balance transfer cards – that is, the interest rate you’ll pay on any debt remaining after the introductory period – can differ from card to card, so it’s always worth checking before applying.

-There can be other perks with balance transfer cards, such as cashback on purchases, no fees on foreign exchange, store reward points, or branded discounts or freebies.
+Some extra perks of balance transfer cards can include cashback on purchases, no fees on foreign exchange, store reward points, branded discounts and freebies.

 Some 0% purchase cards offer interest-free balance transfers as well, but the 0% period is usually much shorter than for purchases.